How and Why to Hire an Interim CFO: Key Benefits

 “You may get lucky, but you’re probably not going to.
 And so you need to plan to not have a full-time person in that seat for five or six months,” Slatton adds.
 “You don’t want a B-minus player because they’re going to be a key member of the executive team.”

 There are several situations in which you might look for an interim CFO.
-Here are some of the more common ones.

 Trial Basis

-One benefit of a short-term hire is that you can “try before you buy.”
+One benefit of a short-term hire is that you can test them in the role before making a full-time commitment.
 This makes it easier to transition a strong candidate to full-time if they prove to be a good fit.
-It also means giving someone an opportunity without immediately making a long-term commitment.
+It also means giving someone an opportunity without immediately making a larger investment.

-“It is very easy to interview very well and then the person who shows up is not who you interviewed,” BluWave controller Justin Scott says.
+“It is very easy to interview very well and then the person who shows up is not who you interviewed,” Scott says.
 “That’s very critical in the CFO role because if you get a bad CFO or somebody that can talk the lingo but not deliver the activity, you can get yourself in a lot of trouble real fast.”

 Interim-to-full-time transitions often happen after a company’s been recently acquired.
 What began as a one- or two-quarter stint can easily transition to a permanent role if the person has integrated well, especially with the CEO.